Tips for international students coming to Hartpury

 3. Pack more clothes than you think for winter

 If you’re from another European country, then you can probably ignore this point!
 However, if you’re coming from summer to winter, or from a warmer country, then prepare for a very cold winter.
 It may say seven degrees, but it really feels like two!
 Don’t worry though, you do acclimatise (eventually).

 4. Take Ralph and Bailey on walks

 We have two beautiful dogs on campus who you can take on walks.
 They’re perfect for when you’re missing your animals back home, or just need a puppy to hug.
-You’ll have a chance to meet them at freshers’ week.
+You’ll have a chance to meet them in your Freshers’ Week.

 Best of luck for your first year at Hartpury!
 You’ll settle in before you know it and wonder why you were ever worried, there is so much to see on campus and everyone makes you feel so welcome.

-Eliza Harvey - International BSc Equine Sports Science student
+Eliza Harvey - BSc Equestrian Sports Science student from Australia

 Hear more from Eliza